 Organizations should automate SaaS compliance monitoring to ensure AI systems maintain required security postures.

 AI security cannot exist in isolation.
-Effective prompt injection defense requires integration across the enterprise security stack.
+Effective detection and containment of prompt injection attacks requires integration across the enterprise security stack.

 Deploy AI agents behind API gateways with specialized security policies: